 You’re not alone, countless other people have decided to retire on a yacht.
 Yes, it’s a major lifestyle change but one that you won’t regret.
 There are many forums you can join to ask questions, read other adventures.
 This particular forum offers a wealth of information with very helpful members – www.cruisersforum.com.
 Don’t be afraid to ask!
 A few other forums:

-If your budget doesn’t allow for outright ownership, many boat builders including the Knysna Yacht Company, offer fractional ownership options.
+If your budget doesn’t allow for outright ownership, many boat builders including the Knysna Yacht Company, offer shared ownership options.
 There are many benefits to this from lower operating costs as these become shared, to spreading your investment across multiple assets.
 Plus according to BUC’s Used Boat Price Guide, yachts can retain up to 80% of their capital value making this a tangible option for investing and resale value.

 You may like to read a few of our client testimonials here.